Unique and Interesting Halloween Party Foods for Your Party

 Consider one or all of these unique treats for your big bash, and you'll amaze and delight all of your guests.

 You'll want to give yourself plenty of time to order the right tins and baking pans, and to prepare, cook, and refrigerate your items before the big party.
-The secret to success is going to be good planning.
+The secret to success is going to be good planning, or some creative substitutions.

 If you can pop something in the oven while you are making other items, or even while you are tackling cleaning another area of your house, your time will be well spent.
 Anything you can do a few days before the party will help you even more.
 Good luck and have fun!